 Let's take a step-by-step tour through your WordPress site and see how the different functions work so you can make your new site the best for your project and course.
+(Note: This tutorial is geared toward COPLACDigital faculty.
+It will still be useful for students, but the walkthroughs and details may be slightly different.)

 Begin by logging in to the administration area, or the "back end," as we will call it, of your website.
 You can get to the login page simply by adding /wp-admin to the end of your site's URL.
 For example: